Shippable/docs/sources/deploy/amazon-ecs.md

 You need two account integrations for this scenario:

 ####AWS
 Shippable will use an AWS key/secret pair to communicate with ECS on your behalf.
-[See here](../platform/integration/aws-ecs) for directions on adding an ECS account integration to Shippable for this.
+[See here](../platform/integration/aws-ecs) for directions on adding an ECS account integration to Shippable.

 This key should have the appropriate permissions and roles described [here](../platform/integration/aws-ecs#policy).
 Now that the key is added on Shippable, we can reference it when we create pipeline yml blocks.